HippoCampusRobotics/fav_docs/assignments/assignment_01.rst

    $ ros2 launch fav simulation_with_keyboard_control.launch.py vehicle_name:=bluerov00 use_sim_time:=true

-and start the depth calculator node from the template package with
+and start the depth calculator node from the template package in a second terminal with

 .. code-block:: console